Kandukuri Veeresalingam: Supporting Women

-One of the greatest reforms of Veeresalingam was to promote women's education, which was a taboo in those days.
-In 1876, he started a journal called Viveka Vardhini and published articles about women's issues of that aera.
+One of Veeresalingam's greatest reforms had been his promotion of women's education, which was a taboo in those days.
+In 1876, he started a journal called Viveka Vardhini and published articles about women's issues of that area.
 The magazine was initially printed in Chennai (then Madras), but with his writings gaining popularity, he established his own press at Rajahmundry.

-Remarriage of widows was not appreciated in the society during those days, and he opposed this practice by quoting verses from the Hindu Dharma Sastra to prove his point.
+Widow remarriage was not appreciated in the society during those days, and he opposed this practice by quoting verses from the Hindu Dharma Sastra to prove his point.
 His opponents used to organise special meetings and debates to counter his arguments, and even resorted to physical violence against him when they failed to stop him.
 Undeterred, Veeresalingam started a Remarriage Association and sent his students all over Andhra Pradesh to find young single men willing to marry widows.
 He arranged the first widow remarriage on 11 December 1881.
 For his reformist activities, Kandukuri gained attention all over the country.
 The Government, in appreciation of his work, conferred on him the title of Rao Bahadur in 1893.
 Later he established a home for widows.

+As per N. Putali Krishnamurthi, Veeresalingam was probably inspired by the writings of Muddu Narasimham Naidu who pioneered the widow remarriage movement and the rationalist movement in Andhra.